-6.1 One key area of feedback deals with the inclusion of information on future proposed implementation of schemes, or projects.
-Feedback from several local authority partners indicated that, whilst noting the RTS is not intended to include a list of potential projects, there was a desire for the RTS to show how proposed actions could be funded, where responsibility for delivering against the actions lies, and what resources were available for this.

-- 6.2 Within this there was also feedback on including reference to two specific schemes mentioned in STPR2; funded appraisal work on the Borders rail extension as part of work to secure wider connections beyond the SEStran region, and the strategic development of mass transit in the region including tram extension.
-Reflecting on partner views that referencing these specific strategic, cross boundary projects (with funding in place for feasibility work), would assist in highlighting the RTS's alignment with other regional strategies and bolster support for the projects, the final RTS makes specific reference. - 6.3 For these and other specific projects, following workshops with all partner Councils, it is proposed that following the completion of the RTS, SEStran develops a Programmed Investment Plan, giving clarity and a regional overview of schemes proposed for the region, and their current status.
+- 6.1 One key area of feedback deals with the inclusion of information on future proposed implementation of schemes, or projects.
+Feedback from several local authority partners indicated that, whilst noting the RTS is not intended to include a list of potential projects, there was a desire for the RTS to show how proposed actions could be funded, where responsibility for delivering against the actions lies, and what resources were available for this. - 6.2 Within this there was also feedback on including reference to two specific schemes mentioned in STPR2; funded appraisal work on the Borders rail extension as part of work to secure wider connections beyond the SEStran region, and the strategic development of mass transit in the region including tram extension.
+Reflecting on partner views that referencing these specific strategic cross boundary projects (with funding in place for feasibility work), would assist in highlighting the RTS's alignment with other regional strategies and bolster support for the projects, the final RTS now makes specific reference to these. - 6.3 For these and other specific projects, following workshops with all partner Councils, it is proposed that as part of the ongoing monitoring of the RTS, SEStran develops a Programmed Investment Plan, giving clarity and a regional overview of schemes proposed for the region, and their current status.
 An action is therefore included in the RTS to develop a detailed Programmed Investment Plan in a short time scale.
 It is envisaged that the plan will be prepared in close discussion with local authority partners and other stakeholders who have responsibility and/or budget for delivering specific schemes. - 6.4 Close partnership working will be needed to identify what is appropriate for such a plan, but it is envisaged that it would include schemes: - under construction; - construction planned and funded; - under development (evaluation funded); - awaiting funding to deliver; and - Identified in plans and strategies for future assessment. - 6.5 There is already funding available (up to £10M through the Borderlands Growth Deal) to carry out the economic assessment to extend the Borders Railway.
 This extension of the railway is supported by the draft RTS and the economic work that needs to be undertaken is key to make a case for the project.
 Similarly, City of Edinburgh Council are undertaking feasibility studies and the development of business cases on possible tram route extensions.
 This is linked to NPF4 and STPR2 and is discussed in section 9.1.
-As strategic level interventions, the policies within the draft RTS clearly supports these types of schemes and ongoing economic assessment work in the region.
-The preparation of the Plan would recognise where funding has been made available for the further development of interventions.
+The policies within the draft RTS clearly supports these strategic level interventions and ongoing economic assessment work in the region.
+The preparation of the Programmed Investment Plan would recognise where funding has been made available for the further development of interventions.
+Preliminary engagement with partner authorities has commenced on the development of this plan as part of the ongoing monitoring of the RTS.